pierre-rouleau/usrhome/readme.rst

 USRHOME Command Name               Description
 ================================== ================================================================
 ``cls``                            Shortcut for ``clear``; clear the content of the shell window.

-``md``                             Shortcut for ``mkdir`` ``mdd DIRPATH``                    A mkdir followed by cd.
+``md``                             Shortcut for ``mkdir``

+``mdd DIRPATH``                    A mkdir followed by cd.
 If DIRPATH has '/', then create
                                    intermediate directories as required and print them on stdout.

 ``p3``                             Shortcut for ``python3``

 ``pngquantf FNAME``                Compress PNG file identified by FNAME (with or without ``.png``
                                    file extension.
 Uses pngquant_.

+``pstree-for [PID]``               Print the process tree for specified process ID, PID.
+                                   If PID is not specified, the command uses the process ID of the current process.
 ================================== ================================================================

 USRHOME Prompt